Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space: Introduction

+In addition, the moduli space of locally complete intersection foliations of degree $d\in\{1,2\}$ is an irreducible quasi-projective variety of dimension 8 if $d=1$, and dimension $20$ if $d=2$. \end{mthm}

-Our next step is to classify foliations by curves of degree 3, where we find examples of foliations with conormal sheaves that do not split as sum of line bundles.
+Our next result provides the topological classification of locally complete intersection foliations by curves of degree 3; we find examples of foliations with conormal sheaves that do not split as a sum of line bundles.
 Recall that an \emph{instanton bundle} on $\p3$ is a stable rank 2 locally free sheaf $E$ satisfying $h^1(E(-2))=0$; $c_2(E)$ is called the \emph{charge} of $E$.
-Moreover, $E$ is said to be a \emph{'t Hooft} instanton bundle if, $h^0(E(1))=1$, and a \emph{special 't Hooft} instanton bundle if, in addition, $h^0(E(1))=2$, see \cite{HN}.
+Moreover, $E$ is said to be a \emph{'t Hooft} instanton bundle if, $h^0(E(1))\ge1$, and a \emph{special 't Hooft} instanton bundle if, in addition, $h^0(E(1))=2$, see \cite{HN}.